Page7.315

 ---Disengage autopilot for breakouts for better speed

----Set Traffic Alert and Collision Avoidance System (TCAS) to Traffic Advisory (TA) mode only
+---Set Traffic Alert and Collision Avoidance System (TCAS) to Traffic Advisory

 ---Descending breakout may be issued but not more than 1000 FPM nor below MVA